GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.8 What Is The Piv-I Card Logical Data Model?

-The PIV-I Card logical data model is the same as the PIV Card logical data model, as defined in [FIPS 201 Section 4.1.5.1](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) and further detailed in  [NIST SP 800-73 Part 1](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
+The PIV-I Card logical data model is the same as the PIV Card logical data model, as defined in [FIPS 201 Section 4.1.5.1](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) and further detailed in  [NIST SP 800-73](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
 <br /><br /><br />

 ### 3.9 Can the PIV-I Card Logical Data Model be extended?

 * **Yes -** The PIV-I Card logical data model can be extended in the same way as the PIV Card logical data model, as defined in [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) Section 4.1.5.1.
-The PIV-I Card logical data model may be extended using the optional data defined within  [NIST SP 800-73 Part 1] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
+The PIV-I Card logical data model may be extended using the optional data defined within  [NIST SP 800-73] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).
 <br /><br /><br />

 ### 3.10  What Certificates And Keys May Be Present On A PIV-I Card?